 - Parenting Hub

-- Category Advice Column, Parenting, Tech
+- Category Advice Column, Lifestyle, Parenting, Tech

 There is a lot being written about whether parents should be reading content their Child’s post on social media channels.
 Before I give you my opinion, let me share with you the two opposing points of view from experts.
 Some say you should read them and others say you shouldn’t.
 Let’s explore the reasons given by those on both sides of this issue.

 First of all, both supporters and opponents of monitoring Child’s social media posts agree on one thing… that it should all start with a conversation: talking about appropriate use of social media, setting up ground rules, and discussing online safety.
 Parents who will be monitoring their children’s activity also usually advise them they will be sharing all passwords and will be checking their posts at random and without warning.